Sonic Blast into the Past!

 Flicky

 The Mega Drive version of an older arcade game.
 It features Flicky, who is one of the animals that Sonic rescues from the Badniks.
-It also influenced the mechanic of saving animals as soon in Sonic 3D Blast, so it’s a very sensible addition.
+It also influenced the mechanic of saving animals as seen in Sonic 3D Blast, so it’s a very sensible addition.

 Ristar